 Some healthcare providers also may inject Dysport into the forehead to reduce lines and wrinkles.

 Dr. Smita R. Ramanadham is a double board-certified plastic surgeon specializing in a variety of facial procedures, including Botox injections.
 She will perform your Botox injections with the skill and artistic sense necessary for the best, natural-looking result.
-Dr. Smita also performs other facial and body cosmetic procedures in the New Jersey, New York City, and Tri-state areas.
+Dr. Smita also performs other facial and body cosmetic procedures in the New Jersey area.

 Botox injections are popular because of their impressive anti-aging effects on the face.
 When the injections freeze the muscles around the eyes and mouth, for example, lines and wrinkles disappear temporarily and make you look years younger.